Here’s a quick overview of Michael Licona’s latest book on the resurrection, entitled “The Resurrection of Jesus“.

 This is the case he uses in his debates with Richard Carrier, Dale Allison, Bart Ehrman, etc.

-Mike Licona’s ministry is here: Risen Jesus, and I noticed that the most popular article on the site is on the comological argument, which is not surprising at all, since he co-edited a book on 50 evidences for God from many differences with William Dembski.
+Mike Licona’s ministry is here: Risen Jesus but there is more to his work than just the resurrection.
+He co-edited a book on 50 evidences for God from many different areas with William Dembski.
 He likes evidence from every discipline you can think of, and then some.

 If you are looking for a good book to read on the resurrection of Jesus, the best introductory book on the resurrection is “The Case for the Resurrection of Jesus” and the best comprehensive book is “The Resurrection of Jesus“.